Total knee replacement surgery, or knee arthroplasty, is the replacement of your entire knee joint through surgery.

 Your orthopaedic surgeon will determine if you are a suitable candidate after taking your medical history and assessing your knee's thoroughly.
 In particular, they will look at the existing range of motion, stability and strength of your knee(s).
 X-rays (while bearing weight) is a routine way of assessing the extent of damage to your knee joints, and in surgical planning.
 If surgery is recommended your doctor will further explain the details of the procedure and tell you more about the available implant options.

-Your surgeon will remove the damaged bones and cartilage from the end of the thigh bone, top of the shin bone, and the underside of the kneecap with special jigs and replace those joint surfaces with metal alloys and even high-grade polymers.
-Surgery typically takes 2 – 3 hours.
+Knee replacement surgery usually takes 1 – 2 hours, and it involves removal of the damaged cartilage and bone from the end of the thigh bone, top of the shin bone, and the underside of the kneecap with special jigs and replace those joint surfaces with metal alloys and even high-grade polymers.

-There are risks with any surgery, and both risks and benefits must be considered during the decision making process.
+As with any surgery, there will be risks and complications.
 Potential risks from total knee replacement surgery include:

 In the initial stage it is important to monitor the blood circulation of the leg and swelling in the knee.
 You may be given blood thinners and asked to wear support tights to prevent blood clots if you have risk factors such as obesity, smoking, previous history of blood clot.
 Nevertheless, knee mobilisation and walking with a frame also begins soon after surgery, under your doctor’s orders.